cuperman/cdk-cluster/README.md

-# Welcome to your CDK TypeScript Construct Library project

-You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`CdkContainerCluster`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The construct defines an interface (`CdkContainerClusterProps`) to configure the visibility timeout of the queue.
+# cdk-cluster

+CDK Constructs to simplify running containers in an ECS Cluster.
+Optimized for web apps built with popular frameworks, such as:

+- Ruby on Rails
+- Django
+- Next.js

 ## Useful commands

-* `npm run build`   compile typescript to js
+* `yarn build`           compile typescript to js
-* `npm run watch`   watch for changes and compile
+* `yarn build --watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
+* `yarn test`            perform the jest unit tests
+* `yarn test --watch`    watch for changes and run tests